African Pilot’s June edition

 African Pilot’s July edition

-Now that the June edition has been completed, our team has made a start on the July edition that will feature Aviation Training and Flight Schools.
-The deadline for the July edition has been revised to Friday 12 June and I wish to thank all contributors and advertisers for their wonderful support during this sad period in South African and indeed world history.
-For advertising opportunities please contact Adrian Munro at Cell: 079 880 4359 or e-mail: email@example.com.
-Thank You
+Now that the June edition has been completed, our team has made a start on the July edition that will feature Aviation Training Organisations and Flight Schools.
+The deadline for the July edition has been revised to Friday 19 June and I wish to thank all contributors and advertisers for their wonderful support during this sad period in South African and indeed world history.
+For advertising opportunities please contact Adrian Munro at Cell: 079 880 4359 or e-mail: firstname.lastname@example.org.

 The following are links to all the magazines that African Pilot produced this year so that you can download all the 2020 editions in magazine view format:

 There is no doubt that African Pilot provides the finest overall media reach of all aviation publications in Africa where we are in a position to provide professional video and stills photography, website development, social media platforms, company newsletters as well as several other important media services to our customers.
 Naturally the monthly printed magazine has an incredibly long shelf life due to its excellent design and layout.
 Then of course the monthly magazine is also available as a digital edition where ALL advertisers have enjoy the direct routing to their websites at a touch on a smart phone or tablet as well as a click of the mouse on a computer screen.

 Do you want instant aviation news and opinions?

 Visit www.APAcom.co.za and register yourself as a user